 That’s where Senactiv® comes in.

-Senactiv® has proven, in robust, human clinical trials to increase energy production by producing 47% more citrate synthase in the muscle cells.
+Senactiv® has demonstrated in human clinical trials and cell studies to increase energy production by producing 47% more citrate synthase in muscle cells.
 What’s more, this significant increase in citrate synthase was demonstrated during a vigorous 60-minute cycling session where participants were working hard at 70% VO2 max.

-Adding Senactiv® equals a higher level of citrate synthase, which can trigger more Krebs cycles, which can create more ATP, which provides more energy to the muscles that can then perform harder, for longer.
+Adding Senactiv® could lead to a higher level of citrate synthase, which can trigger more Krebs cycles, which can create more ATP, which provides more energy to the muscles that can then perform harder, for longer.

 The further benefits to performance with Senactiv®

-Not only does Senactiv® help to reenergize the cells by boosting energy production, but it also helps with muscle recovery.
+Not only does Senactiv® help to reenergize the cells by boosting energy production, but it also supports muscle recovery.
 It does this by reducing the inflammation that builds up during intense exercise and increasing muscle glycogen synthesis (the main fuel for the muscles during intense exercise).